 "Facknitz' songwriting style epitomizes the strength of such confessional greats as Jim Croce and Gordon Lightfoot, with an obvious wink to Michael Penn in the chord changes and an appreciation for melody and structure that might make Elvis Costello feel as though the torch had been passed." - Alfred Watson, Green Room Diaries

 The leap has paid off.
-Jeremy has just been named a finalist in the 2020 Grassy Hill Kerrville New Folk Songwriting Competition at Kerrville Folk Festival, scheduled to take place this October.
+Jeremy has just been named a finalist in the 2020 Grassy Hill Kerrville New Folk Songwriting Competition at Kerrville Folk Festival, scheduled for October (online).
+His song "Ballet of an Unhatched Chick" was recently awarded semi-finalist distinction at songoftheyear.com.
 He continues to book shows in the United States, Canada and the U.K., performing primarily at house concerts and listening rooms in promotion of his 5th album of original material, "From Those Sweet Ashes", recorded at Northpark Studios in Colorado and produced by Jarrod Headley.
 His past albums "Gimmick", "What a Day", "Music From The Original Motion Picture Soundtrack", and "All's Well" can be found here.

 READ ALL ABOUT IT...